 Toyota Tsusho (South Sea) Limited, trading as Asco Motors, operates through dealerships which are strategically located throughout Fiji, Tonga, Samoa and American Samoa.
 The company markets Toyota, Yamaha, Massey Ferguson, Bridgestone, Kobe, other world proven products and also operates the Avis franchise.
 In each region that Asco Motors operates, it is the market leader in many of the market segments.

-Chairman's Report For the Year Ended 31 March 2017
+Chairman's Report

 Business Review